Is your lower back killing you during or after running? If you are a heel striker, this is your problem.

-There are 2 ways heel strike running causes lower back injury : over striding and knee joint stiffness, both of which results in poor impact absorption and high transient vibrations that hurt the lower back.
+There are 2 ways heel strike running causes lower back pain: over-striding and knee-joint stiffness, both result in poor impact absorption and increases transient vibrations on the lower back.

 Knee Joint Stiffness